 I tried to look at the thing in a scientific spirit. [..]
 And there was Weena dancing at my side!Time Traveller

-This is another part where we find the time traveler wrestling to marry science and his emotions.
+This is another part where we find the time traveller wrestling to marry science and his emotions.
 In the future, he gets into a first encounter with the kind-of-scary Eloi race and goes lily-livered and frightened, and that’s putting it mildly.
-Then he gets to know them better and discovers they’re kind of cute, s\ofthearted, and loving, and he immediately falls for them even had to risk his life to save one of them (called Weena).
+Then he gets to know them better and discovers they’re kind of cute, softhearted, and loving, and he immediately falls for them and even had to risk his life to save one of them (called Weena).

 He discovers another bunch called Morlocks, the callous and brutal race which, it turns out, eats Eloi for dinner.
-The time traveler, now friends with the Eloi, is surely not letting that happen.
-In this quote, however, we see the time traveler’s inability to stand up for the objectivity and balancedness of science by his action of taking sides.
+The time traveller, now friends with the Eloi, is surely not letting that happen.
+In this quote, however, we see the time traveller’s inability to stand up for the objectivity and balancedness of science by his action of taking sides.